RamiroSclerandi/persistent-counter/README.md

   - A **Supabase client was used in the frontend**, it is created at `src/lib/supabaseClient.ts` using `@supabase/supabase-js`.
 The necessary environment variables (`NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY`) must be configured in the local environment.
   - **All subscription logic is handled in the frontend**, using this client.
 The React component subscribes to table events and updates the counter in real-time when changes are detected.

+- **Redis for reset logic:**
+    A Redis key is set to expire after 20 minutes, indicating that the counter has been reset.

+- **A background worker running with Node.js:**
+    A background worker listens for expiration events on the Redis channel.
+When the key expires, it triggers a reset of the counter by calling a backend endpoint that is responsible for resetting the counter to zero.

-  _This way, the counter is automatically reflected in all tabs without needing to reload the page._
+  _This way, the counter is always in the correct value in both frontend and database._

 - **Security Considerations:**
-  - A policy Row Level Security (RLS) was configured on the table to only allow SELECT public queries:
+  A policy Row Level Security (RLS) was configured on the table to only allow SELECT public queries:
     ```sql
     ALTER TABLE public.counter ENABLE ROW LEVEL SECURITY;
     CREATE POLICY "Public read access" ON public.counter